 The Grand Superintendent

-Robin Stubbs (the Head of Royal Arch Masonry in Staffordshire)
+Michele Santopietro (the Head of Royal Arch Masonry in Staffordshire)

 Welcome to the Royal Arch in Staffordshire.

-This declaration still stands at the front of our Book of Constitutions and means that there are four parts to Freemason's journey.
-For historical reasons, the first three are governed by UGLE, while the Royal Arch is governed by the Supreme Grand Chapter of England.
-However, in real terms we are one organisation.
+Although the first three degrees (Entered Apprentice, Fellow Craft, and Master Mason) are governed by the United Grand Lodge of England, and the Royal Arch is governed by the Supreme Grand Chapter of England, in real terms we are one organisation.

 The Provincial Grand Master and myself represent this unique partnership by working closely together across a wide range of joint activities that seek to attract, inform, develop and engage the members of our Province.
 Enjoyment remains at the very heart of all that we do!